QuattroMusic/6502-Simulator/README.md

 1. Open the simulator
 2. Create a file on your pc
 3. Drag and drop the file on the simulator
-4. Open your favourite IDE and edit the file (when saved, it's automatically reloaded inside)
+4. Open your favourite IDE and edit the file
 5. Enjoy!

+Note: every time you save the file, the program automatically reload it

 ### Minimal Code
 ```